 - Storage Maximus

 - Test Numbers

 - Options to Consider

-The Aviara AV32 fills a gap in the marketplace not so much in size but in style, features, and general boating ambience.
+The Aviara AV32 fills a gap in the marketplace not so much in size but in style, features, and general boating ambiance.
 The design team at MasterCraft, we’re told, did years of market research and focus groups to find out what people were looking for that just couldn’t be found on other boats.
 The boat is intended for MasterCraft owners who have done tow sports and are looking for an elegant boat with which to entertain their family and friends in a day boating experience.